nathanswanson/BedrockDragon/README.md

 Currently, I am developing this as my main project.

 - Players can join
-- World is loaded from save with some bugs
+- World loads from save with some bugs
-- basic inventory system
+- Basic inventory system
-- custom block and item DSL
+- Custom block and item DSL
 - Players can move around world
-- chat
+- Chat
-- chunk loading with some bugs
+- Chunk loading with some bugs
-- basic block interaction
+- Basic block interaction
 ## Current Todo

-- fix chunk loading bugs
+- Fix chunk loading bug where some sub chunks randomly appear as one block.
-- fix odd parity palettes in chunk loading from looking odd.
+- Skins.
+- Unify doc style.
+- Add poet for cloneable annotations.
-- skins
+- Block breaking.
+- Catch up testing coverage.

 ## Contributing

-Contributing is currently closed unless invited until a solid framework is finished.
+If you know an answer to a current git issue, please don't hesitate to respond.
+I welcome any feedback on my project good or bad.
 ### Guide

 You must have:
 - A copy of Windows 10 Minecraft
-- Intelij IDEA.
+- IntelliJ IDEA.
 I'm sure another editor would work but this is built to support IDEA